 Devices in this category provide immersive, whole-body sensations, but mostly as passive feedback to the user.
 They are ideal for enhancing immersion in virtual environments or simulation scenarios by delivering comprehensive, multi-sensory (e.g., vibrotactile, thermal, pneumatic, electrotactile) feedback.

-These rendering devices use a network of actuators to simulate a wide range of physical experiences, such as vibrations, impacts, and movements across the body..
+These rendering devices use a network of actuators to simulate a wide range of physical experiences, such as vibrations, impacts, and movements across the body.
 Haptics suits and furniture such as racing game seats, motion platforms and simulators are example of Full-Body and complex feedback devices.
 Multiple modalities are also provided ranging from vibrations, wind, water spray, heat or motion.

 For the capture, sensors in this category capture information related to position, speed and forces.
 Typical GPS units and accelerometers can be used (such as those integrated into smartphones), as well as pressure sensors.
 The information is related to position in 3D space with global tensor fields and targeted force vectors.